SAP/fundamental-styles/docs/pages/patterns/combobox-input.md

 ## Readonly Mode
+To make the `Combobox` component read-only, the readonly attribute needs to be added to the `fd-nput-group` element.
-To add readonly state, it is mandatory to add `readonly` attribute to `fd-nput-group` element Readonly state can be enabled also by adding `.is-readonly` class, or `aria-readonly="true"`
+This can also be done by using the `.is-readonly` class or `aria-readonly="true"` attribute.

 {% capture readonly %}
 <div class="fd-popover">